Mina-Mikhail/Kotlin-Base-MVVM/README.md

 - [X] Use StateFlow in Presentation layer.
 - [X] Use UseCases.
 - [X] Handle Different Build Variants.
+- [ ] Use Ktor as network client instead of Retrofit & OKHTTP.
+- [ ] Use Data Store instead of Shared Preferences.
 - [ ] Explore full MVI implementation.
 - [ ] Add some unit tests.